pslib-cz/2022-p2a-mme-pppp-MartinRostejnsky/install_archlinux_aarch64_rpi/INSTALL.md

-# Instalace kiosku na Raspberry Pi 3B+/4
+# Installing the Base Kiosk OS on Raspberry Pi 3B+/4
-Tento dokument je návodem k instalaci kiosku na jednodeskové počítače Raspberry Pi.
+This document is a guide on how to install the base kiosk operating system on Raspberry Pi single-board computers.

-## Hardwarové požadavky
+## Hardware Requirements
-- linuxový (virtuální) počítač
+- Linux computer or a virtual machine
-- microSD karta minimálně o velikosti 32 GB
+- microSD card with a size of at least 32 GB
 - Raspberry Pi 3B+ / Raspberry Pi 4
-- chcete-li jej používat, oficiální dotykový displej
-- externí monitor (pro spuštění 2. etapy instalace - oficiální dotykový displej **nefunguje** s výchozím jádrem)
+- if you want to use it, the official touch screen
+- internet connection (ideally a wired one)
+- an external monitor (to launch the 2nd stage of installation - the official touch screen **does not work** with the default kernel)

-## Instalace
+## Installation
-1. Přejděte do instalačního adresáře a spusťte instalační příkaz:
+1. Go to the installation directory, and launch the installation command:
     - **Raspberry Pi 3B+**:

         ```bash